 In September of 2012 the zEnterprise EC12 (zEC12) became available and supports the functionality list below.
-Updates for the zEnterprise EC12 became available as of September 2013 and can be found in the What’s New section.
+Updates for the zEnterprise EC12 became available as of September 2013 and first quarter 2014, they can be found in the What’s New section.

 Central Processor Assist for Cryptographic Function

 The Central Processor Assist for Cryptographic Function (CPACF) is available on every processor unit defined as a central processor (CP).
 It provides a set of symmetric cryptographic functions that enhance the encryption and decryption performance of clear-key operations for Secure Sockets Layer (SSL), Virtual Private Network (VPN), and data storing applications not requiring a high level of security such as Federal Information Processing Standard (FIPS) 140-2 Security Level 4.

 CPACF is explicitly enabled using a no-charge enablement feature (#3863).
 Secure hash algorithms (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512) are shipped enabled on all servers with processor units (PUs) defined as CPs, IFLs, zIIPs, or zAAPs.

 Support for CPACF can be invoked using the Integrated Cryptographic Service Facility (ICSF).
 ICSF is a component of z/OS® , and is designed to transparently use the available cryptographic functions, whether CPACF or Crypto Express4S, to balance the workload and help address the bandwidth requirements of your applications.

 Please go to www.ibm.com/support/techdocs and search on ICSF for information on the latest versions of ICSF.

 CPACF is supported by z/OS, z/TPF, z/VM, z/VSE, and Linux on System z.